1. Home

 Deleting a Quote

 To permanently delete a quote, open the quote detail screen and click Delete.
-You can also select multiple quotes from the dashboard list and delete them in bulk using the Bulk Actions control.
+You can also select multiple quotes from the dashboard list using the row checkboxes and click the Delete button that appears to remove them in bulk.

 Deleting a quote is permanent and cannot be undone.
 If the quote has already been converted to a WooCommerce order, deleting the quote does not delete the order.